HarshVardhanLab/CyberFortTech_Intership/README.md

 ## Challenge Overview

-The challenge for Day [X] involved a series of small programming tasks designed to test and improve proficiency in basic Python syntax and common programming patterns.
+The challenge for Day [1] involved a series of small programming tasks designed to test and improve proficiency in basic Python syntax and common programming patterns.
 Each part built upon foundational knowledge, preparing for more complex assignments.

 ## Concepts Covered